 - Dark green leafy vegetables( spinach, kale, broccoli and collard greens) – they have a higher concentration of vitamins and minerals

-- Nuts (particularly almonds) – high in fiber, calcium and vitamin E. Walnuts are high in alpha linoleic acid and omega 3 fat.
-All nuts are packed with anti-oxidants to fight and repair damaged tissue caused by inflammation.
+- Nuts (particularly almonds) – high in fiber, calcium, and vitamin E. Walnuts are high in alpha-linolenic acid and omega 3 fat.
+All nuts are packed with antioxidants to fight and repair damaged tissue caused by inflammation.

-- Go for low fat diet.
+- Go for a low-fat diet.
 Avoid or completely cut out cow’s milk, which triggers allergies and inflammatory diseases.
 The protein responsible is called casein.
 Yogurt and skim milk are high in Vitamin D. Good for everyone.
 They also have probiotics (to reduce gut inflammation) and are rich in rich in calcium for bone strength (reduces the cancer risk).

 - Choose peppers instead of corn and potatoes.
-All coloured vegetables are high in anti-oxidants and low in starch.
-WARNING: this is a night shade and must be avoided by any one with arthritis
+All colored vegetables are high in antioxidants and low in starch.
+WARNING: this is a nightshade plant and must be avoided by anyone with arthritis

-- Tomatoes are rich in lycopene which is shown to reduce inflammation in the lungs and rest of body.
-There is even more of this active ingredient when cooked.WARNING: this is a night shade and must be avoided by any one with arthritis
+- Tomatoes are rich in lycopene which is shown to reduce inflammation in the lungs and rest of the body.
+There is even more of this active ingredient when cooked.WARNING: this is a nightshade and must be avoided by anyone with arthritis

-- Ginger, cloves and turmeric.
+- Ginger, cloves, and turmeric.
 Many studies have shown the anti-inflammatory properties of these herbs.
-Turmeric regulates the immune system and helps turn off a NF-kappa B, a protein, which triggers inflammation.
+Turmeric regulates the immune system and helps turn off an NF-kappa B, a protein, which triggers inflammation.
 Ginger reduces inflammation in the gut.
 Cloves are rich in manganese and magnesium.

-- Garlic and onions (Have strong immune boosting properties) Garlic shuts off the pathway leading to inflammation.
-Onions contain a phytonutrient quercetin and allicin.
-These break down to produce sulfuric acid which fight free radicals.
+- Garlic and onions (Have strong immune-boosting properties) Garlic shuts off the pathway leading to inflammation.
+Onions contain the phytonutrient quercetin and allicin.
+These break down to produce sulfuric acid which fights free radicals.

-- TART cherries have the highest anti-inflammatory properties of all food.
+- Tart cherries have the highest anti-inflammatory properties of all food.
 They reduce inflammation by up to 50%.
 Must be tart cherries.
 The same effect was not found with sweet cherries.
-Recommended amount per day.
-One and half cups fresh cherries or one cup juice.
-It was found that athletes could reduce their pain killing drug medication when consuming this amount of cherries or cherry juice daily.
+The recommended amount per day.
+One and a half cups fresh cherries or one cup juice.
+It was found that athletes could reduce their painkilling drug medication when consuming this amount of cherries or cherry juice daily.

 - Quality Water: Drink two every day.
 I recommend the Zazen Alkaline Water Filter System.